lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Pre-hashing {#sec-prehash}

-In [FIPS.204] NIST defines separate algorithms for pure and pre-hashed modes of ML-DSA, referred to as "ML-DSA" and "HashML-DSA" respectively.
-This specification defines a single mode which is similar in construction to HashML-DSA.
+In [FIPS.204] NIST defines separate algorithms for pure and pre-hashed modes of ML-DSA, referred to as "ML-DSA" ([FIPS.204] section 5.2) and "HashML-DSA" ([FIPS.204] section 5.4.1) respectively.
+This specification defines a single mode which is similar in construction to FIPS-204's HashML-DSA.
 This design provides a compromised balance between performance and security.
 Since pre-hashing is done at the composite level, "pure" ML-DSA is used as the underlying ML-DSA primitive.

 The primary design motivation behind pre-hashing is to perform only a single pass over the potentially large input message `M`, compared to passing the full message to both component primitives, and to allow for optimizations in cases such as signing the same message digest with multiple keys.
 The actual length of the to-be-signed message `M'` depends on the application context `ctx` provided at runtime but since `ctx` has a maximum length of 255 bytes, `M'` has a fixed maximum length which depends on the output size of the hash function chosen as `PH`, but can be computed per composite algorithm.